PKUFlyingPig/MIT6.1600/docs/lab3.md

   server with an arbitrary number of administrator keys of any type that `paramiko` supports.

-* Normal users can only post to and read from the bulletin board.
-They cannot add or remove users.

-  Normal users authenticate to sshBB using passwords.
+* Normal users authenticate to sshBB using passwords.
   The list of users, salts, and password hashes is in `data/passwords.txt`.
-  Run `make data/passwords.txt` to generate a password file.

   The password file has the following format:
     ```